fredeerock/reactiveMaya/README.md

 # reactiveMaya
 A helpful little procedure for getting Processing and Maya talking to each other.
+Java and JavaScript instructions below.

+## Java

 ### Getting Started:
 1. Download Processing from http://processing.org
 2. In Maya enter the following in the MEL command bar at the bottom of the screen:
 ```
 commandPort -n "localhost:4000";
 ```
 3. In your Processing sketch insert the following lines of code:

   Before the setup function:
   ```